tux-rampage/rampage-php/README.md

 With the provided xsd files you will have an overview which options are available and how to configure them correctly.
 The framework encapsulates the translation of the xml to the ZF2 config array.

+## Is the module's manifest.xml required?

+No. It is completely up to you if you'd like to use this feature or not.

 ## What about performance when using XML configs